mtpontes/image-converter/README.md

 # Image Converter

-This is a fast and straightforward cli client.
-This CLI helps to convert images from one format to another, capturing all image files in the directory with the target format and converting them to the desired format.
+This is a fast and straightforward CLI client.
+This CLI helps you convert images from one format to another by taking all the image files in the target format directory and converting them to the desired format.
 I created this CLI for personal use and am now making it publicly available.
+I use it in situations where I need to convert batches of images to another format, so if that's what you need, it should help you.

 ## 🔎 Image formats